duc-ng/cryo-em-monitor/README.md

   - use minified plotly package
   - Fullscreen only calculated if opened
   - Mini histograms only calculated if opened
-  - reduce fetch size 1/3 (no times.star)
+  - reduce fetch size 1/3 (no images.star)
   - set environment to "production"
   - aggregate values plotted, if too many
   - (remove data.star info text)
   - loading circle while fetching
   - Scroll to top at end of page
   - rebuild image display
+  - new Filewatcher: watchman

 - 08.11.20